FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) aggregates locally trained models from individual clients to construct a global model.
-While FL enables learning a model with data privacy, it often suffers from significant performance degradation when client data distributions are heterogeneous.
-Many previous FL algorithms have addressed this issue by introducing various proximal restrictions.
-These restrictions aim to encourage global alignment by constraining the deviation of local learning from the global objective.
-However, they inherently limit local learning by interfering with the original local objectives.
-Recently, an alternative approach has emerged to improve local learning generality.
-By obtaining local models within a smooth loss landscape, this approach mitigates conflicts among different local objectives of the clients.
-Yet, it does not ensure stable global alignment, as local learning does not take the global objective into account.
-In this study, we propose \textit{Federated Stability on Learning} (FedSoL), which combines both the concepts of global alignment and local generality.
-In FedSoL, the local learning seeks a parameter region robust against proximal perturbations.
-This strategy introduces an implicit proximal restriction effect in local learning while maintaining the original local objective for parameter update.
-Our experiments show that FedSoL consistently achieves state-of-the-art performance on various setups.
+Federated Learning\,(FL) aggregates locally trained models from individual clients to construct a global model.
+While FL enables learning a model with data privacy, it often suffers from significant performance degradation when clients have heterogeneous data distributions.
+This data heterogeneity causes the model to forget the global knowledge acquired from previously sampled clients after being trained on local datasets.
+Although the introduction of proximal objectives in local updates helps to preserve global knowledge, it can also hinder local learning by interfering with local objectives.
+To address this problem, we propose a novel method, Federated Stabilized Orthogonal Learning\,(FedSOL), which adopts an orthogonal learning strategy to balance the two conflicting objectives.
+FedSOL is designed to identify gradients of local objectives that are inherently orthogonal to directions affecting the proximal objective.
+Specifically, FedSOL targets parameter regions where learning on the local objective is minimally influenced by proximal weight perturbations.
+Our experiments demonstrate that FedSOL consistently achieves state-of-the-art performance across various scenarios.